User Tools

 Remember to update your DNS servers in DHCP.

-From now on, your AD network DNS servers must be the domain controller(s).
-Ensure you declare these DCs as DNS servers in your DHCP configuration.
+From now on, your network's DNS servers must be the DCs.
+Ensure you declare this DC as DNS first server in your DHCP configuration.

 If you plan on using Group Policy Objects (GPOs) in your Active Directory (AD), you will need to install the latest Microsoft ADMX templates on your first domain controller.
 These templates will be replicated to any other domain controllers you have via SysVol replication.

-This process should be performed periodically, particularly if configuring a new item from the GPO tree that is not included in older ADMX definitions.
+This process should be performed again if configuring a new item from the GPO tree that is not included in older ADMX definitions.

 Download the latest here: